dlsc-software-consulting-gmbh/jfxcentral-data/learn/javafx/hello-world/readme.md

-Let's take a look at the basic components used by JavaFX to
+Let's take a look at the minimal code needed to create a JavaFX application.

 ## Understanding the Stage and Scene